OdaraMelo/OdaraMelo/README.md

 - 👋 Hi, I’m @OdaraMelo
 - 👀 Estou interessado em  dados
-- 🌱 Atualmente estou aprendendo  python
+- 🌱 Atualmente estou aprendendo  a  programar
 - 💞️ I’m looking to collaborate on  projetos
 - 📫 How to reach me  odaramoa@gmail.com